essentuki/mqrd/README.md

 # MQRD
-Make Your Day a Good Day! - Agenda (To-Dos) for a terminal
+Make Your Day a Good Day! - To-Do List for a Terminal

+Current version: 0.9

-A project for those who love the terminal and the simplicity of doing everything from their keyboard.
+A program for those who love the terminal and the efficiency of doing everything from their keyboard.

-The first attempt is using Python and Procedural Oriented Programming.
+This first attempt was using Python and Procedural Oriented Programming.

 Created Features:
 - Add an element in automatic mode